wkorando/go-serverless-with-java/STEP10.md

 The action has two parameters, `dbname` and `doc`.
 The former will be the string value of the database we just created, the second will need to be in the form of a JSON message.
 We will need to make a few changes to the `golden-ratio` package so that we can start persisting data to `fibonaccidb`.

-**Tip:** We will be making several updates to `manifest.yml`, to see an expanded view of what the file should look like and where all the elements go, look at the end of this section.
+**Tip:** We will be making several updates to `manifest.yml`.
+To see an expanded view of what the file should look like and where all the elements go, look at the end of this section.

 1. We can set a default input value at the package level.
 This value will be automatically passed in everytime an action is invoked within that package.
 We will use this to pass in the `dbname` value for `write`.
 In `manifest.yml` you will want to add the following: